 Dianne is an education and training specialist with the Continuing Education Division of Vermont Tech.
 She consults and presents for businesses, schools, professional groups, and organizations in the United States and Canada.
 Dianne’s interactive seminars focus on strengthening individual and group capacity through training and development in leadership skills, change and conflict management, communication skills, and facilitation tools and techniques.
 Dianne has served as an educator for over thirty years and has been recognized for her excellence in teaching.
 She holds an Administrator License in education from the State of Vermont.
 Dianne is a certified trainer of Malcolm Baldrige Quality Concepts for schools and is a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
 Her education includes a B.S. and M.Ed. from the University of Vermont.

 Molly grew up and lives in Peacham, VT with her family.
 She received her BS in Botany with a minor in Forestry from UVM and has her Masters in Place-based Education.
 Molly has worked in agriculture and science education for the past 12 years.
 She currently manages the Vermont Tech Vegetable Production Program and is the Agriculture Training Specialist for CEWD.
-She help manage and operate her family farm at home.
+She also helps manage and operate her family farm at home.

 Carrie is a Project Manager with the Continuing Education and Workforce Development office where she oversees the financial matters for the office, as well as coordinates company-based certificate and degree programs.
 Carrie works one-on-one with students to provide non-instructional advising and is the liaison for students and administrative departments at Vermont Tech.
 Prior to joining Vermont Tech in 2000, Carrie worked as a legal secretary and real estate paralegal in Chittenden County.
 Carrie’s office is located in Randolph Center.
 Carrie holds a B.S. from Vermont Technical College in Business Technology & Management.